horntell/api-docs/source/index.html.md

 -H "Content-Type: application/json" \
 -d '
 {
-    "text": "You've got a new todo assigned to you by Alley Doe.", "include": {
+    "text": "You have got a new todo assigned to you by Alley Doe.", "include": {
         "format": "quote",
         "icon": "http://example.com/profiles/1234.jpg",